Azure/data-api-builder/docs/runtime-to-database-authorization.md

 INSERT INTO revenues(id, category, revenue, accessible_role) VALUES (1, 'Book', 5000, 'Anonymous'), (2, 'Comics', 10000, 'Anonymous'), (3, 'Journals', 20000, 'Authenticated'), (4, 'Series', 40000, 'Authenticated');

 ###### Creating function to be used as FILTER PREDICATE:
-Create a function to be used as a filter predicate by the security policy to restrict access to rows in the table for SELECT,UPDATE,DELETE operations.
-Users with roles(claim value) = @accessible_role(column value) will be able to access a particular row.
+Create a function to be used as a filter predicate by the security policy to restrict access to rows in the table for SELECT,UPDATE,DELETE operations.Users with roles(claim value) = @accessible_role(column value) will be able to access a particular row.
 CREATE FUNCTION dbo.revenuesPredicate(@accessible_role varchar(20))
 RETURNS TABLE
 WITH SCHEMABINDING
 AS RETURN SELECT 1 AS fn_securitypredicate_result
-WHERE @accessible_role = CAST(SESSION_CONTEXT(N'roles') AS varchar(20)) or (SESSION_CONTEXT(N'roles') is null and @accessible_role='Anonymous');
+WHERE @accessible_role = CAST(SESSION_CONTEXT(N'roles') AS varchar(20));

 ###### Creating SECURITY POLICY to add to the revenues table:
-Adding a security policy which would restrict access to the rows in revenues table for
-SELECT,UPDATE,DELETE operations using the filter predicate dbo.revenuesPredicate.
+Adding a security policy which would restrict access to the rows in revenues table for SELECT,UPDATE,DELETE operations using the filter predicate dbo.revenuesPredicate.
 CREATE SECURITY POLICY dbo.revenuesSecPolicy
-ADD FILTER PREDICATE dbo.revenuesPredicate(accessible_role) ON dbo.revenues;
+ADD FILTER PREDICATE dbo.revenuesPredicate(accessible_role)
+ON dbo.revenues;

 ##### SESSION_CONTEXT in action:
 Now that we have laid the groundwork for SESSION_CONTEXT, its time to see it in action.